Kyrie Irving Apologized to LeBron James for Behavior When They Were Teammates

 Kyrie Irving says he called LeBron James after the Celtics’ loss to the Magic to apologize for “being that young player that wanted everything at his fingertips.”
 Naturally, there were a lot of follow-up q’s and he told us all to relax. https://t.co/d4zeRKUbA5

-And yet, Irving decided he was ready to branch out and lead his own team.
+But in the summer of 2017, Irving decided he was ready to branch out and lead his own team.

-The Celtics came within one game of the NBA Finals in Irving's first season in Boston before being eliminated by James and the Cavs in the Eastern Conference Finals.
-However, both Irving and Gordon Hayward were sidelined by injury during the postseason run.
+The Celtics came within one game of the NBA Finals in Irving's first season in Boston before James and the Cavs eliminated them in the Eastern Conference Finals.
+However, both Irving and Gordon Hayward were sidelined by injuries during that postseason run.

 Adding two All-Star-caliber players like Irving and Hayward back into the mix figured to make the Celtics heavy favorites in the East now that James has moved West.
 Instead, Boston sits in fifth place in the East at 26-18.